hashirahmad/netlify-react-public/README.md

 4. `ReRender` component added
 5. Basically it is a safer way to `rerender` without having to use `forceRender` functionality
 6. Added `ReRender` as `reRender` in `Utils` library
+7. Added internal `random key` to `TypeWriter` as required by React

 ## 18-02-2020
 1. `safeColor` functionality removed from `Colors` due to `circular reference`